slimgroup/JUDI.jl/docs/src/abstract_vectors.md

 Pages = ["abstract_vectors.md"]
 ```

 At the core of JUDI's vector types is the abstract type `judiMultiSourceVector` that represent a dimensionalized `Vector{Array}` where each sub-array correspond to a single source.
 All JUDI vector types inhert from this abstract type that implements most of the arithmetic and julia core utilities.
-As an abstract types, `judiMultiSourceVector` should not be instantiated but new types baseed on it should be created if one desire to create its own JUDI multi-source vector type.
+As an abstract types, `judiMultiSourceVector` should not be instantiated but new concrete types based on it should be created if one desire to create its own JUDI multi-source vector type.

-All sub-type of `judiMultiSourceVector` must implement the folowing methods to be compatible with JUDI.
+All sub-type of `judiMultiSourceVector` must implement the following methods to be compatible with JUDI.
 The following JUDI core types are examples of sub-types.

 ## judiVector